A1eksMa/sh/Hugo/hugo.md

     *   For Debian-based systems, you can use the command: `sudo apt install hugo`.
     *   You can also use Snap to install Hugo with the command: `sudo snap install hugo`.

-## Getting Started with Hugo

-Once you have Hugo installed, you can start building your website with these basic steps:

-1.  **Create a new site:** Use the command `hugo new site my-website` to create a new directory with the necessary folder structure.
-2.  **Add a theme:** Hugo uses themes to control the appearance of your site.
-You can find a variety of themes on the official Hugo themes website.
-3.  **Create content:** You can create new content using Markdown files.
-4.  **Start the Hugo server:** To see your site in action, run the command `hugo server -D` to start a local server.

 ## Updating Hugo on Linux (Debian/Ubuntu)

 When you need to upgrade to a specific version of Hugo, especially one that is not yet available in your system's default repositories, the recommended method is to download the official pre-compiled binary.